-From cozy swaddles you can use from day one to sleep sacks baby can snooze in even as a toddler, here are the best products to help baby fall asleep fast, and stay safe and warm.
+From cozy swaddles you can use from day one to sleep sacks baby can snooze in even as a toddler, here are the best products to help baby fall asleep fast, and stay safe and comfortable.
 Sweet dreams to you both!

 Sleeping Baby Zippy Swaddle